EnviroDIY/USGS_NGWOS/NGWOS_AWS_WIFI_Certs/ReadMe.md

 The cut corners should be at the top of the module, following the traced lines on the Stonefly

 > [!WARNING]
-> The firmware the EnviroDIY Wi-Fi Bee's ship with from the factory is *too old* to work correctly with AWS's mutual authentication!
-> You should be running firmware version 1951B**17**SIM7080 or later.
+> You should be running AT firmware version 3.2.0 or later to use this example
-> The modems provided with your Stonefly should already have been upgraded to this version.

 ## Library Dependencies